jeffjiang13/saas-automation/README.md

 ## Overview

-Welcome to the SaaS Automation Builder, a powerful and versatile platform designed to automate and streamline your business processes.
+ZapFlow is a SaaS Automation Builder, a powerful and versatile platform designed to automate and streamline your business processes.
 Built from the ground up without relying on integration libraries, this builder offers a seamless and customizable experience for creating automation flows.
 Whether you are a small business or a large enterprise, our builder has the features you need to connect various services and automate your workflows efficiently.

 ## Features